 This is another district on the North Saskatchewan River banks.
 The natural scenery will attract you, but the excellent sports and leisure facilities will have you staying.

 Ritchie is an up-and-coming neighborhood amid redevelopment.
 The cafe and cycling culture will attract young professionals in their 20s.

 The downtown core also has a lot to offer for young professionals working in the business area.
 There are a few nightclubs, restaurants, and street cafes.

 Churchill Square is usually bustling with various activities throughout the year, and not to be missed are the many art galleries.
 The high-end condos offer the best views, but there are other housing options available.

 Areas to avoid

-The Coliseum and area off Yellowhead Trail areas are notorious for drug-related crimes and just generally being dirty.
+The Coliseum and area off Yellowhead Trail areas are notorious for drug-related crimes and being generally dirty.

 Beverly is another area to avoid with serious alcohol-related problems.

-North downtown district, including Boyle street, has numerous homeless people that wander the streets.
+The north downtown district, including Boyle Street, has numerous homeless people that wander the streets.

 Schools in Edmonton